aalamu/localizer/README.md

 3. **Localizing API Responses**

-    Localize your API responses by overriding the getMessageCode method in your ApiResponse class:
+    Localize your API responses by overriding the getMessageCode() method of ApiResponse in your extended classes.
+For example:

 ```java
 @Getter